 I have received specific training in Child-Centered Play Therapy (CCPT), Child-Parent Relationship Therapy (CPRT), Filial Therapy, and Sandtray.
 I have also been certified as an AutPlay® therapy provider.
 In 2019, I received a post-master’s certificate in Play Therapy from Antioch University in Seattle, Washington and I am currently working toward my Registered Play Therapy (RPT) credentials through the Association for Play Therapy.
 I am a Licensed Mental Health Counselor (LMHC) and Child Mental Health Specialist (CMHS) in the state of Washington.

-I have experience treating children and adolescents who have survived traumas, such as abuse and neglect, as well as common life changes and stressors, such as loss and separation/divorce.
-I have also worked with presenting issues such as school difficulties, anxiety, depression, low self-esteem, ADHD, and sensory processing challenges.
+I have experience treating children and adolescents who have survived traumas, such as abuse and neglect, as well as children struggling with more common life changes and stressors.
+I have worked with presenting issues such as school difficulties, anxiety, selective mutism, depression, low self-esteem, ADHD, and sensory processing challenges.
 My approach to therapy is warm, creative, and playful.
-I am filled with excitement to have the opportunity to offer a playful and welcoming space, created especially for children, to heal and grow as they navigate the waters of emotional wellness.
+I am excited to have the opportunity to offer a playful and welcoming space, created especially for children, to heal and grow as they navigate the waters of emotional wellness.

 Education and Credentials

 - BA, Psychology, University of Northern Iowa – Cedar Falls, Iowa (1999)